bottler/iisignature/src/VS/README.md

 to match python 3.5 and 3.6.
 You will need to change the project settings so that they point to your installation(s) of python.
 On release mode this means you have a normal visual studio experience of the addin.

+In order for the prepare() function to work, you need to copy the iisignature_data directory from the root of this tree to the relevant output directory (i.e. the one for the try project).
+Or, I guess, anywhere on your PYTHONPATH.

 The debug mode build of this project is only of limited use.
 It lets you debug part of the functionality of iisignature.
 It will require you to